 Inge is a world traveler with emphasis on ancient history, ancient sites, and ancient civilizations.
-She visited Mongolia in 2014.
-Trained as an engineer, she ended her working life as Director of the then Language Resource Center at Dartmouth College.
-This is her seventh OSHER@Dartmouth course; previous courses dealt with the Mayans, the Aztecs, South America before the Incas, and four Mozart Operas directed by Peter Sellars.
+She has visited quite a few of the earth phenomena that this course deals with.
+Trained as an engineer and having an MBA, she ended her working life as Director of the then Language Resource Center at Dartmouth College.
+She has lost count, but this may be her tenth Osher course as Study Leader.
+(2/7/2024)

 Course Title: Genghis Khan's Barbarian Empires of the Steppes and the Making of the Modern World (Spring Term 2019)